Delyan Peevski: Political career

-Early Political Career
+Early political career

 In 2001, Peevski joined the National Movement Simeon II (NMSII), being one of the founders of the parties youth wing.
 Shortly thereafter, he was appointed as the parliamentary secretary to transport minister, Plamen Petrov, after the election of the Sakskoburggotski Government.
 Former Corporate Commercial Bank director, Tsvetan Vasilev alleges that he became acquainted with Peevski during this period of time.
-In this role, his name was further mentioned in relation to various privitisation schemes, specifically the privitisation of sport facilities in Sofia.
+In this role, his name was further mentioned in relation to various privatisation schemes, specifically the privatisation of sport facilities in Sofia.
 Additionally, he was appointed as a member of the board of directors of "Varna Port", although he was removed from the board after parliamentary protests.

 In 2004, Peevski temporarily left politics, working as a consultant for the private company, TV "Globus".
 In 2005, he was exceptionally appointed as an investigator by the Supreme Judicial Council, after a letter of recommendation by the Chief of the Investigative Service, Angel Aleksandrov.
-Half a year later, he was appointed as deputy minister for emergencies and disasters from the qouta of DPS.
+Half a year later, he was appointed as deputy minister for emergencies and disasters from the quota of DPS.

 In 2007, he was fired as a deputy minister during the Socialist-led government in a corruption scandal, with the director of Bulgartabac accusing him of abuse of power.
 After being fired, Peevski attempted to return as an investigator, however his request was initially rejected by the Supreme Judicial Council, who found that he did not have the necessary "moral qualifications" for the role.
 He challenged the decision at the High Arbitration Court, who ruled in his favour and restored him to the position in June, 2007.
 Peevski briefly returned to the agency prior to the 2009 Bulgarian parliamentary election.

-While Peevski was investigated for corruption, the investigation was dropped in November, 2007 and he was restored as deputy minister by Sergei Stanishev.
+While Peevski was investigated for corruption, the investigation was dropped in November 2007 and he was restored as deputy minister by Sergei Stanishev.

 MP from DPS

 In 2009, Peevski was elected as an MP from DPS.
 He served as a member of the Committees for Internal Security, and Justice.
 He was further nominated to serve on the Anti-Corruption Commission, however his candidacy was rejected by the parliament.
-In 2010, a photo was circulated by the newspaper, Capital, of Peevski allegedly meeting with then-deputy finance minister, Vladislav Goranov.
+In 2010, a photo was circulated by the newspaper Capital of Peevski allegedly meeting with then-deputy finance minister, Vladislav Goranov.
 He voted against a vote of no confidence in the Borisov I cabinet.

-After the dissolution of the 41st National Assembly, Peevski was restored to his position as an investigator by the Supreme Judicial Council.
-However, he left the position after two weeks due to being nominated as an MP-candidate from DPS.
-In the election campaign, he expressed severe criticims of the preceding Borisov government.
-He was elected as an MP in the 42nd National Assembly.
+After the dissolution of the 41st National Assembly, Peevski was restored to his position as an investigator by the Supreme Judicial Council; however, he left the position after two weeks due to being nominated as an MP-candidate from DPS.
+In the election campaign, he expressed severe criticisms of the preceding Borisov government.